In this post, we introduce several key improvements in Elementor v2.1, now available for all Elementor users.

 Self-hosted & Dailymotion video support

-Besides YouTube and Vimeo, you can now also embed self-hosted HTML5 and Dailymotion videos.
+Besides YouTube and Vimeo, you can now also embed videos that are self-hosted and Dailymotion videos.

 Advantages of self-hosted videos include: